manyfold3d/website/_installation/docker.md

 You can install and run all the dependencies in one go using `docker compose`:

 1. Create a file called `docker-compose.yml`, and paste the appropriate (standard or solo) example file below into it.
 Change the paths, secret key, and database details as necessary.
-For Autostart, uncomment the "restart: unless-stopped" settings, and comment the "restart: on-failure" settings (if existing)

 2. Run `docker-compose up`